Program Director: Angela Patterson, OTD, OTR/L

 - Bachelor’s degree and transcripts in English for all bachelor’s and post-bachelor’s coursework, sent directly from the issuing school and containing the institution’s official stamp.

-- Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS): All international applicants from countries in which English is not the primary language must demonstrate proficiency in English language by submitting a minimum TOEFL score of 80 iBT or IELTS score of 6.0.
+- Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Duolingo: All international applicants from countries in which English is not the primary language must demonstrate proficiency in English language by submitting a minimum TOEFL score of 80 iBT, IELTS score of 6.0 or Duolingo score of 61.

 MSR 500.
 English for MSR Students.
 3 credits.